Kathy Greenlee, Greenlee Global Consulting

 Presenters: Tracy Allen, Investigator, Hennepin County Attorney’s Office; Susan Crumb, Senior Assistant, Hennepin County Attorney’s Office

 What Do We Do?
 A Collaborative Presentation of Adult Maltreatment Lead Investigative Agencies

 Have you ever wondered how different agencies contribute to protecting vulnerable adults in our communities, licensed programs, and services?
 Join us for an overview of the adult maltreatment investigative process facilitated by staff members from DHS Office of Inspector General Licensing Division, Minnesota Department of Health Regulation Division, and DHS Adult Protection Unit.
 The session will identify “Prioritization Guidelines” for investigations, explain the investigative process, and outline how Lead Investigative Agencies coordinate with partners during intake and investigation for the protection of vulnerable adults.

-Presenters: Lindsey Krueger, Executive Director, Minnesota Department of Health; Maggie Hanson, Intake Supervisor, Department of Human Services Licensing, Office of the Inspector General; Mary McGurran, Adult Protection Supervisor/Aging and Adult Services, MN Department of Human Services
+Presenters: Lindsey Krueger, Interim Director, Minnesota Department of Health; Maggie Hanson, Intake Supervisor, Department of Human Services Licensing, Office of the Inspector General; Mary McGurran, Adult Protection Supervisor/Aging and Adult Services, MN Department of Human Services